jundalisay/spblist/content/en/material/principles/part-4/chapter-06b.md

 ---

-The Spatial Layer has actions for each sublayer
+The Convertible Layer has actions for each sublayer

 Sublayer | Action
 --- | ---
-Higher | separation
+Higher | ?
-Middle | time
+Middle | Conversion
-Lower | distance
+Lower | Explosion